 “Eliab!
 Go along with two of your brothers and bring David from the sheep’s pasture.
 You have heard what the prophet has said.
 He will not rest until he has seen David in front of him,” said Jesse.

 Eliab rushes along and follows his father’s instructions to the letter.
-Not long afterwards, he returns with the young handsome David.
+Not long afterward, he returns with the young handsome David.
 The odor of animal skin and smoke accompanies him as he approaches Samuel.
 The prophet’s eyes light up as his eyes meet David’s.
 His heart is now at peace.
 God cannot be wrong.
 There is something special about Jesse’s youngest son.
 The waiting for this moment was worthwhile.

 This reminds me of Nelson Mandela.
 Twenty-seven years of political imprisonment could not deter him from what God had led on his shoulders: to be a leader in one of the great nations of Africa, South Africa.
 Many whites had overruled a black person from becoming a president in South Africa, in spite of many races within the nation.
 He was a forgotten figure in prison.
 Little did the nation expect Nelson Mandela to be their president upon release from prison.
 God works with time.
 Wherever you are, whoever you are, whatever situation you are, regardless of how people belittle you, God will make you appear at the right time.
 God’s timing is said to be the best.

-A similar situation occurred in United States of America (USA) when Barrack Obama became president.
+A similar situation occurred in the United States of America (USA) when Barrack Obama became president.
 If Ronald Reagan and Richard Nixon were to wake up from their graves, they would have been greatly surprised to find a black person ruling America.
 Their faces could wear a puzzling look and ask the Americans what on earth made them vote for a black president.
 To us, we are now not surprised anymore as we shall simply reply to their query, “God’s timing is the best.”

 The way God recognized David when everybody despised him in the family that is how God will locate you in your company, family or business.
 He will elevate you one of these days regardless of the “impossible” circumstances surrounding you.
 Remember that there is nothing impossible with God.
 He will elevate you one of these days in one way or another.
 Just keep on trusting Him.